 Visualization Source: ChartExpo

-From the chart above, you will notice that the on Monday, there is a high demand of Iron and Mobile.
+From the chart above, you will notice that on Monday, there is a high demand for Iron and Mobile.
 It remains the same for Tuesday but after that Mobile demands decline till Saturday.
 But on Sunday, demand for each item drops except Mobile.

 The three important features you should look out for are the title, the vertical axis, and the horizontal axis.
 The title provides a quick overview of what the graph and chart are.
 The vertical axis shows you the measured variable, while the horizontal axis shows the unit of measurement used in the visualization.